 Contact angle measurements, like the ones mentioned in the IJAA paper used to understand the degradation of treatments over time, are an exceptionally good way of monitoring and verifying laser cleaning processes.

-A contact angle measurement is sensitive to the molecular changes that are occurring on a surface being laser treated.
-The drop of liquid placed on the surface will rise or fall in exact relation to the amount of microscopic contamination on the surface.
-Contact angle measurements are a relentless indicator of adhesion and can offer clarity and visibility into how aligned the strength of the treatment is with the cleaning needs of the materials.
+A contact angle measurement is sensitive to the molecular changes occurring on a laser-treated surface.
+A drop of liquid placed on the surface will rise or fall in exact relation to the amount of microscopic contamination on the surface.
+Contact angle measurements are a relentless indicator of adhesion.
+They can offer clarity and visibility into how aligned the treatment's strength is with the materials' cleaning needs.

-For instance, the chart below (from a report generated by NASA and Brighton Science scientists in the Journal of Applied Spectroscopy) shows a surface that has been exposed to silicone.
-Using laser-induced breakdown spectroscopy (LIBS) to determine the silicone-to-carbon ratio (shown on the Y axis), the chart shows how the increase of the laser strength (shown on the X axis) brings that ratio down and at about 100 milliwatts of power and the surface is essentially free of silicone.
+For instance, the chart below (from a report generated by NASA and Brighton Science scientists in the Journal of Applied Spectroscopy) shows a surface exposed to silicone.
+Using laser-induced breakdown spectroscopy (LIBS) to determine the silicone-to-carbon ratio (shown on the Y axis), the chart shows how the increase of the laser strength (shown on the X axis) brings that ratio down, and at about 100 milliwatts of power, the surface is essentially free of silicone.

 Contact angle measurements correlate beautifully with the changes in contaminant levels picked up by spectroscopy methods.
 Most precision measurements of contaminants on surfaces are done with equipment that isn’t feasible for manufacturers to purchase and couldn’t be used on real parts actually being manufactured anyway.

-Strength performance tests only examine a sample of the materials being processed, adding to the scrap rate and not giving any indication of how to create a stronger bond.
-Contact angles, when employed throughout a production line, can point to exactly where the process requires tweaking and can provide insight into what needs to be tweaked and to what extent.
+Strength performance tests only examine a sample of the processed materials, adding to the scrap rate and not indicating how to create a stronger bond.
+When employed throughout a production line, contact angles can pinpoint exactly where the process requires tweaking and provide insight into what needs to be tweaked and to what extent.